Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 MINIX NEO T5 vs U9-H

-Here we’re going to compare a brand new NEO T5 to a used NEO U9-H. Both cost somewhere in the $75 range, although it’s very possible to get a NEO U9-H for less (I did!).
+Here we will compare a brand-new NEO T5 to a used NEO U9-H. Both cost somewhere in the $75 range, although it’s very possible to get a NEO U9-H for less (I did!).

 Spec-wise, both boxes are very similar, even though they sport different chipsets.
-The NEO T5 is based off of the Amlogic 4-core S905x2 chipset while the NEO U9-H is based off of the older S912 chipset running 8-cores.
+The NEO T5 is based on the Amlogic 4-core S905x2 chipset, while the NEO U9-H is based on the older S912 chipset running 8-cores.

-The design of the Amlogic S912 is such that it uses only four cores for most of the time, but will activate the additional four cores when it needs that extra performance.
+The design of the Amlogic S912 is such that it uses only four cores most of the time but will activate the additional four cores when it needs that extra performance.

 Because the four cores in the NEO T5 are faster, performance numbers are very similar between the two devices.

-However, if you’re a fan of pure Android, then picking up a used MINIX NEO U9-H is going to give you the biggest bang for your dollar.
+However, if you’re a fan of pure Android, picking up a used MINIX NEO U9-H will give you the biggest bang for your buck.

 MINIX NEO U9-H vs NVIDIA Shield TV

 When NVIDIA lowered the price of their base model Shield TV in 2019, it really made it unfair for everybody else.
-In my opinion, if you’re considering spending around $130 on a TV box, then the Shield TV needs to be part of the conversation.
+If you’re considering spending around $130 on a TV box, then the Shield TV needs to be part of the conversation.

-The Shield TV is about $20 more expensive than a brand new NEO U9-H. But for that extra price, you’re getting the official version of Android TV from a manufacturer that still offers firmware updates for their original Shield TV that came out back in 2015!
+But for that extra price, you’re getting the official Android TV OS from a manufacturer that still offers firmware updates for their original Shield TV that came out in 2015!

-Unless you’ve got a legitimate need to use pure Android over Android TV, then save up a little longer and go for the Shield TV.
+Unless you have a legitimate need to use pure Android over Android TV, save up a little longer and go for the Shield TV.

 The Verdict: Should You Upgrade?

-It’s really interesting to look back at some older technology and see if it’s still worth buying today.
-When it came out in 2017, the MINIX NEO U9-H was an amazing TV box, and it’s still pretty good today.
+It’s interesting to look back at some older technology and see if it’s still worth buying today.
+When it came out in 2017, the MINIX NEO U9-H was a fantastic TV box, and it’s still pretty good today.

-Personally, I probably wouldn’t buy it as my main TV box right now.
-There’s just too many other options in that kind of price range that are more appealing.
+I probably wouldn’t buy it as my main TV box right now.
+There are too many other options in that price range that are more appealing.

-However, if I was looking for a streaming device for my kid’s room, where I could also load in some Android apps or games for them to play, then this is a great option.
-At $50-$70 on the used market, they’re tough to beat.
+However, if I was looking for a streaming device for my kid’s room to load some Android apps or games for them to play, this is a great option.
+They’re tough to beat at $50-$70 on the used market.

-If you do pick up an older NEO U9-H, be sure to reset it back to factory defaults before you use it.
+If you pick up an older NEO U9-H, reset it back to factory defaults before you use it.
 If you follow this quick guide, the process should only take a few minutes.